CompactFlash Card

 The CompactFlash [CF] specification defines both the Electrical and Physical specifications for a 50 pin interface residing in one of 2 form factors.

-The electrical specification is identical to PCMCIA standard.
 The two form factors differ only in thickness [CF and CF+ cards];

 Type I: dimensions 3.3mm x 36.4mm x 42.8mm (Thickness x Length x Width).